top of page

 Further, in Mitochondria, Cold, and Cancer, I suggested that these two mechanisms might be responsible for the miraculous recovery from incurable, inoperable cancers that Dean Hall and others have experienced after adopting a practice of cold water swimming.
 At the time, I considered these two mechanisms sufficient to explain the salubratory effect that deliberate cold exposure can have for management of cancer risks.

-Could cold shock proteins provide cancer protection?
+Cold shock proteins provide cancer protection

 Now, a new study lead by a team of researchers at the University of Rochester suggests that production of cold-shock proteins for repair of damaged DNA may be a third mechanism by which deliberate cold exposure might be critical to inhibition of cancer (Firsanov et al. 2023).
 Their discovery started by examining the extreme longevity of the bowhead whale, which has been documented to have a maximum life span of over 200 years.